storyfeet/hammer-rules/rules.md

 As the story progresses, things will be learned about the world, it's history and lore, along with the players own stories and back-stories.

 As soon as anything happens (and is allowed by the dice if necessary), it becomes cannon: A part of the history of the world.
-No player can change these facts, or add anything that is inconsistent with the already agreed on facts.
+No player, Not even the GM, can change these facts or add anything that is inconsistent with the already agreed on facts.

 It may be helpful to use the data-sheets to keep track of this.

 If a player tries to do something, that established facts would make impossible, the other players may challenge them on this.
 If the facts are irreconcilable, then the new action cannot be done.

 This is also true when adding back-story.
 If the back-story someone is telling cannot be made to fit with established facts, then it did not happen.

+**If any player takes advantage of any established Lore they may take a dice from the Dice Bank**

 Cards in Detail
 --------------